This first module provides participants with an overview of the Common Data Service architecture and where the extension points are as a developer.

 - Understanding of Web development and design

-- Working knowledge of building or customizing Model-driven apps (power-user perspective)
+- Working knowledge of Model-driven apps and the Power Platform (power-user perspective)